Add a CRM Integration Template

 contacts.read,contacts.write,calls.read,calls.write,user.read,user.write

-6. Optional: If the CRM system authenticates requests using query parameters instead of scope, you can add the query parameters in the Additional Query String (Optional) field.
+Additional Query String Optional.
+If the CRM system authenticates requests using query parameters instead of scope, add the query parameters in this field.

 For example, client_id={{.client_id}}&redirect_uri={{.redirect_uri}}.